Myles Straw Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in the league with a collective 7.1 strikeouts per nine innings.
+- The pitching staff for the Nationals has a collective 6.9 K/9, the worst in MLB.

-- The Nationals have a 4.80 team ERA that ranks 21st across all league pitching staffs.
+- The Nationals have the 22nd-ranked team ERA across all MLB pitching staffs (4.88).

 © 2023 Data Skrive.
 All rights reserved.